Disclaimer: This is Untrue.

 https://en.wikipedia.org/wiki/Knights_Hospitaller

-Saint Bernard (born in 1090 CE near Dijon) joined
+Paris), located within the Duchy of Burgundy.
+Saint Bernard (born in 1090 CE near Dijon)

 *